Who Am I ?

 site is a totally non political German POW / military history research site

-is categorically unfounded and completely rejected.
+unfounded and completely rejected.

 & two sons

 For their on going patience when I spend the small hours updating and researching this web site !

 Not long after this web site went on-line, back in April 2000, I had the good fortune to make "cyber" friends with Shawn Bohannon, who is a "dedicated World War II enthusiast".

 He has contributed a tremendous amount to this web site, carrying out research and putting together POW profiles etc.

 Anne Hewinson and her daughter Mrs Stella Pigott